Learn about MQM and Translation Quality Evaluation

 Learn about Quality Estimation

-From here you can learn more quality estimation and how this technique can be used in translation and evaluation:
+The following links provide more information about quality estimation and how this technique can be used in translation and evaluation:

 - Background information on quality estimation and its application [PDF]